technologiescollege/s2a_fr/README.md

 --------------------------
 Vous trouverez dans le dossier Documentation tous les détails, et dans le sous dossier Approfondissement vous trouverez le manuel de référence ainsi que les documentations des modules supplémentaires (PyMata et PySerial).

-_In the folder Documentation you will find all the details and in the sub folder "Approfondissement" you will find the reference book as well as the documentations on the additional units (PyMata and PySerial)._
+_In the folder "Documentation" you will find all the details and in the sub folder "Approfondissement" you will find the reference book as well as the documentations on the additional units (PyMata and PySerial)._

 Version 2.2.0 du 14 mai 2015
 ------------------------